-During the Year, an external consultant was engaged to facilitate the Group to perform its internal audit function and to assist the Audit Committee and the Board to perform the review on the effectiveness of the Group's risk management and internal control systems.
-The external consultant has performed a review on the risk management and internal control systems and prepared a report to enable the Board and management to evaluate and provide reasonable assurance on the effectiveness and efficiency of operations, providing reliable financial reporting, complying with applicable laws and regulations and, where appropriate, carry out the recommended procedures provided by the external consultant.

-Having reviewed the report prepared by the external consultant, the Audit Committee and the Board considered that during the Year, the risk management and internal control systems of the Group were effective and no significant deficiency was identified during the course of review.
+During the Year, the Group has performed a review on the risk management and internal control systems and prepared a report to enable the Board and management to evaluate and provide reasonable assurance on the effectiveness and efficiency of operations, providing reliable financial reporting, complying with applicable laws and regulations and, where appropriate, carry out the recommended procedures (if any).
+The Audit Committee has reviewed the report and the review covered all material controls, including operational, financial and compliance control, and risk management functions.
+The scope and the quality of ongoing monitoring of risks and internal control systems have been assessed.
+The Board considered that during the Year, the risk management and internal control systems of the Group were effective and no significant deficiency was identified during the course of review.